jbasen/Crestron-Shelly/README.md

 messages split into multiple packets which will trigger a firmware bug.

+V24 - Adds support for new products released by Shelly including PRO 3EM, PRO EM, PRO EM Add-On Switch

+V25 - Adds support for the Shelly display.
+Fixes signal allignment in the relay madule.
+Adds support for using gen 2 api commands when communicating with plus/pro relays or plus/pro devices that include relay functionality as I've seen warnings that gen 1 commands will be removed from these devices in the future.
-V24 - Adds support for new products released by Shelly including PRO 3EM, PRO EM, PRO EM Add-On Switch PRO Dual Roller PM, Support for Plus 2PM in cover mode, support for new Bluetooth Button and Bluetooth Door/Window Sensor, and possibly one or two others that I don't specifically remember.
+PRO Dual Roller PM, Support for Plus 2PM in cover mode, support for new Bluetooth Button and Bluetooth Door/Window Sensor, and possibly one or two others that I don't specifically remember.
 To use the Bluetooth Button and Bluetooth door/window sensor you need to run the